nicolecht/poke-project-frontend/README.md

 ```
 npm run dev
 ```
-5. Here's a testing account if you wish to skip registering a new account:
+5. Here's a testing account if you wish to skip registering a new account:<br>
-Username: testingaccount
+Username: testingaccount <br>
 Password: masteroogway